Iridium-Lo/dosser/readme.md

 - more convenient as most people always have their phone on them
 - even the average dosser you see on the street always has a phone

+## Notes
+- if you need help then feel free to get gone you dosser
+- go and drink buckfast and piss yourself in the street
+- but make sure you track your dose, you filthy dosser